 Leaving State Service

 When an employee leaves state service or retires from state government, certain actions must be taken.
-Your supervisor is required to fill out the Employee Exit Checklist form and the Personnel/Payroll Data Sheet (PPDS) form on your behalf.
+Before an employee's last day, your supervisor is required to fill out the Employee Exit Checklist form and the Personnel/Payroll Data Sheet (PPDS) form on your behalf.
 These forms will provide information to the areas of the agency that need to be aware of your departure.
+Work with your HR liaison to complete these worksheets.

 Before your departure, schedule to meet with your supervisor to: